-One of the three endings, Destroy, (considered the best by many fans because it comes the closest to restoring the status quo) kills every robotic character in the galaxy, on top of destroying the Relay network and maybe destroying star systems with relays.
+One of the three endings, Destroy, kills every robotic character in the galaxy, on top of destroying the Relay network and maybe destroying star systems with relays.

 The "best" of the three possible endings, Synthesis, does a poor job of explaining why it should be considered the best. note The clearest indication to this effect is the rather meta fact that it is simply the most difficult to unlock.
 Supposedly somehow fusing organic and inorganic life into one greater whole, the only actual effect it is shown to have is to cover organisms in a glowing green circuitry pattern and make their eyes (if they have them) glow green.

 To BioWare's credit, the free Extended Cut DLC, which extends the ending cinemas, addresses at least these issues, by retconning it so the Relay system is only damaged, not destroyed, definitively showing it can be repaired, and including scenes showing civilization rebuilding after the war.
 However "Destroy" is confirmed to wipe out the Geth and kill Edi (who is added to the montage of fallen comrades).
 Futhermore synthesis is apparently shown granting husks sentience.
 The horrific implications of Cannibals, Banshees and worse abominations being made self-aware didn't escape fans.

 The best ending in Puella Magi Madoka Magica Portable has Madoka successfully avoid a contract while the other four girls defeat Walpurgisnacht.
 The story then ends with the girls having a Ship Tease-laden tea party, happily smiling and joking at each other.
 However, since Madoka didn't make a contract, millions of girls are still dying of despair, humankind is still plagued by witches, and the five main characters are probably going to all die in a few years after their Grief Seeds start to run dry.